wlsf82/backstop-config/NPM_SCRIPT_UPDATE_FOR_WINDOWS.md

-# Update on npm script for Windows operational systems
+# Update on npm script for Windows operating systems

 One of the npm scripts in the [`package.json`](./package.json) file has a command that is specific for Unix based operational systems, such as OS X and Linux, so, when using Windows OS, a change is needed.
 See below.